Lil119/Internet-Technologies/src/assets/code_example.md

 ## Simplified routing with folders and files

-We will use App Router in this tutorial cause it is the most recent and complete router for Next.js.
-However, you may encounter older tutorials with Page Router.
-You will recognize them because they have a "pages" folder.
+In this tutorial, we will use the App Router because it is the most recent and complete router for Next.js.
+It offers more features and improvements compared to the older Page Router.
+However, you might come across older tutorials that still use the Page Router.
+You can easily recognize them because they have a "pages" folder in their project structure.
+The App Router, on the other hand, uses an "app" folder to manage routes in a more organized and modern way.

 ### Basic routes